 You may petition to have your criminal record sealed if:

 There are some exceptions to this rule.
-If you were not charged because of a plea agreement in another case, or if your case was dismissed because of a plea agreement in another case, your record cannot be sealed.
-In addition, your record won't be sealed if you have failed to meet all the conditions of your sentence.
+If you were not charged because of a plea agreement in another case or you have failed to meet all the conditions of your sentence, your record won’t be sealed.
+If your case was dismissed because of a plea agreement in another case, your record cannot be sealed unless you wait ten years after the disposition of your case to apply.
+You must not have been charged with any other crimes in that ten year period in order to be eligible.

 If you were convicted of an offense involving a controlled substance and you have satisfied all the conditions of your sentence, you may petition to have your records sealed if: